tlswg/tls13-spec/draft-ietf-tls-tls13.md

 in {{key-share}}.
 {:br}

-PskAuthenticationModes have the following meanings:
+PskAuthenticationMode values have the following meanings:

 psk_auth
 : PSK-only authentication.
 In this mode, the server MUST NOT supply